-Aromatherapy is the therpeutic use of plant oils (Essential Oils) for healing, well-being and preventative care.
+Aromatherapy is the therapeutic use of plant oils (Essential Oils) for healing, well-being and preventative care.
 Aromatherapy is practiced worldwide and helps people to manage a whole range of symptoms and health issues.
 Although the term is new the History of Aromatherapy is along one.
-Aromatherapy has been used since ancient Egyptian times – one of the oldest preserved medical documents dates back to 1552BC and details many recognisable Aromatherapy formulas, along side the names, characteristics and therapeutic uses of many plants.
+Aromatherapy has been used since ancient Egyptian times – one of the oldest preserved medical documents dates back to 1552BC and details many recognisable Aromatherapy formulas, alongside the names, characteristics and therapeutic uses of many plants.

 The ancient Greeks expanded Egyptian Aromatherapy practices and Hippocrates recorded the benefits of treating the body as a whole when he used Aromatherapy Massage and baths in treatments in 460BC.

 By 900AD Aromatherapy was in regular use in Britain.

 As time passed the medical establishment began to frown upon the use of herbs and plants by aromatherapists and a division was created between the two disciplines, the use of essential oils for medicinal purposes declined and they began to be mainly used in perfumes.

 At the beginning of the 20th Century, there was a renewed interest in the therapeutic actions of essential oils.
 Rene-Maurice Gattefosse, a chemist who manufactured perfume, became interested after finding his badly burned hand healed very quickly after he plunged it into lavender oil.